 - THA 302 World Theatre II

-Experiential education is a philosophy and a set of instructional methods in which
+Experiential education is a philosophy of teaching and learning, and a set of instructional

-educators purposefully engage with learners in direct experience and focused reflection
+methods in which educators purposefully engage with learners in direct experience

-in order to increase knowledge and develop skills within a discipline.
-Experiential
+and focused reflection in order to increase knowledge and develop skills within a